jhumelsine/jhumelsine.github.io/table-of-contents.md

     * [Rational Expression Evaluator Grammar to Design](https://jhumelsine.github.io/2024/04/07/interpreter-design-pattern-design.html#grammar-to-design-via-use-case), which defines an OO design that emerges directly from the grammar.
     * [Rational Expression Evaluator](https://jhumelsine.github.io/2024/04/17/interpreter-design-pattern-implementation.html#the-complete-implementation), which is a complete Rational Expression Evaluator implementation, but it does not have a reasonable interface with the user.
     * [Interactive Rational Expression Evaluator](https://jhumelsine.github.io/2024/04/30/interpreter-design-pattern-parser-implementation.html#the-complete-implementation), which defines a Scanner and Parser that evaluates the Rational Expression DSL and executes it via a Read-Eval-Print Loop.
-* [Yuri, the Programming Assignment and Me](https://jhumelsine.github.io/2024/07/22/yuri-evaluator.html#the-complete-implementation), which features a recursive implementaiton for an arithetic expression evaluator.
+* [Yuri, the Programming Assignment and Me](https://jhumelsine.github.io/2024/07/22/yuri-evaluator.html#the-complete-implementation), which features a recursive implementation for an arithmetic expression evaluator.
 * [Working Effectively with Legacy Code](https://jhumelsine.github.io/2025/03/24/legacy-code.html#complete-code-example), which features a small example of iterating through all possible arguments for a legacy method so it can be refactored safely.
 * [Mastering Time in Software Testing - Strategies for Temporal Behavior Verification](https://jhumelsine.github.io/2025/04/08/time-lord.html#complete-demo-code), which features an injected `Clock` to take control of time.
 * [Abstract Factory Design Pattern](https://jhumelsine.github.io/2025/07/30/abstract-factory.html#complete-demo-code), which features a weapon system consistent with launcher/project pairs, such as rifle/bullet, bow/arrow, etc.